Test and Deploy Changes

 If Juan makes no changes based on the integration testing, the next step is to stage the changes in a Full sandbox.
 Juan follows a similar process to deploy the changes to the Full sandbox.
 This phase includes regression testing and mimics how Juan will release the changes to production.

-First he runs a regression analysis by doing a check-only deploy to the org that executes all tests.
+First he runs a regression analysis by doing a validated deploy to the org that executes all tests.
+A validated deploy enables you to verify the results of tests that would be executed in a deployment, but doesn’t commit any changes.
+Validation also ensures that you didn't forget a metadata component that another component depends on and that you don't have invalid metadata.
 After he runs all the regression tests, he runs a quick deploy to mimic exactly the steps he’ll take to deploy to production.
-He does this all using the CLI.
+He does this all using Salesforce CLI.

 By validating the components successfully in the staging environment, Juan has a shorter maintenance window that blocks user access to the system when the customizations get deployed to production.

 - Run all local (regression) tests to validate the deployment without saving the components in the target org.

 sf project deploy validate --manifest package.xml --target-org full-sandbox --test-level RunLocalTestsThis command returns a job ID that you’ll need to reference in the quick deploy.
 A successful validation means that all the Apex tests have passed and the tests cover at least 75% of the code being deployed.

 - Next, complete the quick deploy on the full sandbox using the job ID returned from the previous step.
 This quick deploy mimics what later happens in production.